learn-co-curriculum/dsc-2-final-project-draft/README.md

 **_Does discount amount have a statistically significant effect on the quantity of a product in an order?
 If so, at what level(s) of discount?_**

-In addition to answering this question with a hypothesis test, you will also need to come up with at least 1 other hypothesis to test on your own.
+In addition to answering this question with a hypothesis test, you will also need to come up with **_at least 3 other hypotheses to test on your own_**.
+These can by anything that you think could be imporant information for the company.

 For this hypothesis, be sure to specify both the **_null hypothesis_** and the **_alternative hypothesis_** for your question.
 You should also specify if this is one-tail or a two-tail test.

 To complete this project, you will need to turn in the following 3 deliverables: